drupal-composer/drupal-project/README.md

 Using Composer to manage a Drupal project would not be possible without the work of others:

-* [Archieve installer](https://github.com/thecodingmachine/archive-installer) used to install Drupal Core [introduced by The Coding Machine](http://blog.thecodingmachine.com/content/installing-drupal-using-composer).
+* [Non-destructive archive installer](https://github.com/azt3k/non-destructive-archive-installer) used to install Drupal Core.
 * [Composer installers](https://github.com/composer/installers) used to specify custom location of packages.
 * [Netresearch patches plugin](https://github.com/netresearch/composer-patches-plugin) for applying patches to Composer projects.